 - telling the employee the level of performance expected and the (reasonable) time in which improvement must occur and that failure to improve may result in termination of employment; and

-- giving the employee a reasonable opportunity to respond to criticism, and considering the response in good faith.
+- giving the employee a reasonable opportunity to respond to criticism, and consider the response in good faith.

-- clear policies as to the conduct required which have been properly communicated (unless the conduct is so unacceptable that it goes without saying); and
+- clear polices as to the conduct and expectations required which have been properly communicated to all employees of the business; and

-- a proper investigation with opportunity for the employee to respond to allegations.
+- a proper investigation to be undertaken with an opportunity afforded to the employee to respond to the allegations.”